Text size

 • Morning: Visit the Kilclooney Dolmen and just sit with it in the quiet.

-• Picnic lunch by a river.
+• Picnic lunch by the Owenea river.

 • Afternoon: Gentle spin along Dawros Head, stopping whenever the view demands.